Noumi003/Java-Base-ChatApp/README.md

 This Java-based conversation application serves as a foundation for understanding GUI development and event handling using Java Swing.
 The project allows for further expansion and enhancement to incorporate advanced features and functionalities.
 The proposed application provides a starting point for learning and exploring more complex Java applications in the future.

 **7. Acknowledgments:**
-This project was developed by Nouman Saeed Butt and Abdul Rafay Khan as part of a university course or personal learning journey.
+This project was developed by Nouman Saeed Butt and Abdul Rafay Khan as part of a university project.
 Acknowledgments go to the Java programming community and relevant educational resources that contributed to the development of this application.

 **8. Availability:**
 The complete source code for this project is available on [Noumi003/Java-Based-ChatApp], encouraging collaboration and further development within the programming community.